Lorti/manu.ninja/src/pages/2017-10-31-game-state-with-rxjs-5-immutable-js/index.md

-### Handling the cannonballs movement and collision detection
+### Handling the cannonball's movement and collision detection

 The cannonballs reducer function is similar to the coins reducer function.
 It moves the cannonballs further along their path leaving the island and tests against player collisions.